Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 The ideal size of a team is 5 people.
 Between all, they should cover all the fields needed for these kind of projects.

 In Fermat teams are organized in a hierarchical way.
-This
+This helps in reviewing changes in source code, since it is expected that a child team changes are pushed to its parent team in order to be reviewed, merged with their own changes and pushed again to the next parent.
+At the top of the hierarchy the core developers are the only merging the final batch of changes into the bitDubai codebase.

+## Team List

+* Thunder
+* Code Butchers
+* Coin Diggers
+* Disruptors
+* Fermat ORG Client
+* Fermat ORG Server
+* Nelson's Team
+* Mordor
+* Franlkin's Team

+## Current Hierarchy

 <br>
-## Team List
+## Team Members

 <br>
 ### Disruptor Team: